← Back to .knowledge

 Before first behavior edit

-Ask Codex to read .knowledge/Quick-Start.md, then read the routing bundle and the relevant module card for the task.
+Ask Codex to read .knowledge/Quick-Start.md, then read the Routing Bundle and the relevant module summary for the task.

 .knowledge/Quick-Start.md